The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

 These expressions imply that trailing bunch is centered on $10.0c/\omega_{pe}=237.65183$ $\mu$m, has x-length of $\sigma_x=2.0c/\omega_{pe}=47.530365$ $\mu$m, while driving bunch is 2.5 denser than both the background and trailing bunch, is centered on $15.7c/\omega_{pe}=373.11337$ $\mu$m and has x-length of $\sigma_x=c/\omega_{pe}=23.765183$ $\mu$m.
 The distance between the trailing and driving bunches is $5.7c/\omega_{pe}=135.46154$ $\mu$m.
 This is the crucial parameter because the typical measured and simulated longitudinal scale of the plasma wake field for the density of $n_0=5\times10^{22}$ m$^{-3}$ is about $200$ $\mu$m \cite{l14}.
 Thus the trailing bunch should lag behind the driving bunch by lesser than this length.
 Our bunch separation of $\approx 135$ $\mu$m sits comfortably within this range.
 Both electron bunches have y- and z-lengths of $\sigma_{y,z}=c/\omega_{pe}=23.765183$ $\mu$m and are centered on $y_{max}/2= z_{max}/2=117.11432$ $\mu$m.

-We set both electron bunch initial momenta to $p_x=p_0=1.087587\times10^{-17}$ kg m s$^{-1}$ (note that $p_x/(m_e c)=39825.1$), which corresponds to an initial energy of $E_0=20.35$ GeV.
+Both electron bunch initial momenta are set to $p_x=p_0=1.087587\times10^{-17}$ kg m s$^{-1}$ (note that $p_x/(m_e c)=39825.1$), which corresponds to an initial energy of $E_0=20.35$ GeV.
 There are four plasma species present in all numerical simulations.
-In the 3D runs we have $73,654,272$ particles for each of the four species i.e. roughly $3\times 10^8$ particles in total.
-In the 2D runs we have $34,525,440$ particles for each of the four species, while in 1D each species have $1,438,560$ particles.
+In the 3D runs there are $73,654,272$ particles for each of the four species i.e. roughly $3\times 10^8$ particles in total.
+In the 2D runs there are $34,525,440$ particles for each of the four species, while in 1D each species have $1,438,560$ particles.
 The three dimensional runs take about 27 hours on 192 computing cores, using Intel Xeon E5-2650 16-core 2.6GHz CPUs with 64 Gb of random access memory (RAM).
 These use $n_x \times n_y\times n_z= 12\times 4 \times 4 $ domain decomposition for optimal code performance, particularly alleviating the particle dynamical load balancing overheads.
 The bottle neck for this type of simulations is the amount of RAM on each of the 16-core nodes.
 With twelve nodes the total of $12\times 64=768$ Gb of RAM was available.
 Background electrons and ions are distributed evenly over 192 cores, but driving and trailing bunches are very localized and move with nearly at the speed of light.
 This puts tight limitation on number of particles that can be used to resolve bunch electrons because both bunches must fit computationally on the 64 Gb RAM compute nodes they fly through.

 Ref.\cite{l14} used QuickPIC \cite{h6} fully relativistic, 3D, particle-in-cell model bespoke for simulating plasma and laser wake field acceleration.
 QuickPIC is based on the quasi-static approximation, which reduces a fully 3D, EM field solve and particle push into two spatial dimensions.
 This is achieved by calculating the plasma wake based on the assumption of drive beam and/or laser not evolving during the time it takes for it to pass a plasma particle.
 The complete EM fields of the plasma wake and its associated index of refraction are then used to evolve the drive beam and/or laser using large time steps.
 Ref.\cite{h6} suggests that the algorithm reduces the computation time by 2 to 3 orders of magnitude without loss of accuracy.
 In our numerical work the EPOCH code \cite{a15} is used which is free from simplifying assumptions of QuickPIC, i.e. it is an explicit, fully electromagnetic, relativistic PIC code.
 Thus, it is interesting to compare the findings of both approaches.